 Regional, Neighbourhood-wide and Cross-Border Cooperation

-In addition to bilateral cooperation, ENI funding has also supported regional, Neighbourhood-wide and Cross Border Cooperation (CBC) programmes.
+In addition to bilateral cooperation, ENI funding has also supported regional south, regional east, Neighbourhood-wide and Cross Border Cooperation (CBC) programmes.
 These programmes were designed to complement bilateral cooperation programmes.

 Support to Civil Society